 Activity adventure | Natural world | Northern Lights | Relaxation

-There are just eight guestrooms at Pine Bay, ensuring an intimate atmosphere that matches the warm and welcoming feel imparted by the décor.
+There are just nine guest rooms at Pine Bay, ensuring an intimate atmosphere that matches the warm and welcoming feel imparted by the décor.
 Rooms – all with private bathrooms – are a relatively restrained affair, the emphasis on home comforts rather than lavish indulgence, and are cosy retreats from the snow.

 A trip to the Arctic opens the door to a whole new cuisine, including a range of exotic berries, crisp herbs and a selection of meat and fishes that benefit from centuries of smoking, curing and drying expertise to preserve them for less bounteous seasons.
 At Pine Bay, Chef Frans Hedblad regularly dips into this trove to create an exciting repertoire of typically Lappish dishes, featuring moose, cloudberries, Arctic char, local caviar and, of course, reindeer.